Brihadaranyaka Upanishad: First chapter

 The Brihadaranyaka Upanishad starts by stating one of many Vedic theories of creation of the universe.
-It asserts that there was nothing before the universe started, then Prajapati created from this nothing the universe as a sacrifice to himself, imbued it with Prana (life force) to preserve it in the form of cosmic inert matter and individual psychic energy.
-The world is more than matter and energy, asserts Brihadaranyaka, it is constituted also of Atman or Brahman (Self, Consciousness, Invisible Principles and Reality) as well as Knowledge.
+It asserts that there was nothing before the universe began.
+Then, Prajapati created the universe from this nothingness as a sacrifice to himself, imbuing it with Prana (life force) to preserve it in the form of cosmic inert matter and individual psychic energy.
+The Brihadaranyaka Upanishad asserts that the world is more than just matter and energy; it is also constituted by Atman or Brahman (Self, Consciousness, Invisible Principles, and Reality) as well as Knowledge.

-The Brahmana 4 in the first chapter, announces the non-dual, monistic metaphysical premise that Atman and Brahman are identical Oneness, with the assertion that because the universe came out of nothingness when the only principle existent was "I am he", the universe after it came into existence continues as Aham brahma asmi (I am Brahman).
+The Brahmana 4 in the first chapter announces the non-dual monistic metaphysical premise that Atman and Brahman are identical Oneness.
+It asserts that because the universe came out of nothingness when the only principle existent was "I am He", the universe, after coming into existence, continues as Aham brahma asmi (I am Brahman).
 In the last brahmana of the first chapter, the Upanishad explains that the Atman (Self) inspires by being self-evident (name identity), through empowering forms, and through action (work of a living being).
-The Self, states Brihadaranyaka, is the imperishable one that is invisible and concealed pervading all reality.
+The Self, states Brihadaranyaka, is the imperishable one that is invisible and concealed pervading all of reality.

 Second chapter

 The Brihadaranyaka Upanishad starts the second chapter as a conversation between Ajatashatru and Balaki Gargya on theory of dreams, positing that human beings see dreams entirely unto themselves because mind draws, in itself, the powers of sensory organs, which it releases in the waking state.
-It then asserts that this empirical fact about dreams suggests that human mind has the power to perceive the world as it is, as well as fabricate the world as it wants to perceive it.
+Brihadaranyaka in brahmana 3 asserts that the human mind can perceive and construct its own reality.
 Mind is a means, prone to flaws.
-The struggle man faces, asserts Brihadaranyaka in brahmana 3, is in his attempt to realize the "true reality behind perceived reality".
-That is Atman-Brahman, inherently and blissfully existent, yet unknowable because it has no qualities, no characteristics, it is "neti, neti" (literally, "not this, not this").
+It emphasizes the struggle to realize the true, unknowable nature of Atman-Brahman, described as "neti, neti" (not this, not this), beyond qualities or characteristics.

-In fourth brahmana, the Upanishad presents a dialogue between a husband and wife, as Yajnavalkya and Maitreyi, on nature of love and spirituality, whether and how is Atman related to deep connection and bonds between human beings.
+In the fourth brahmana of the Brihadaranyaka Upanishad, Yajnavalkya and his wife Maitreyi engage in a dialogue about love and spirituality.
 Yajnavalkya states that one doesn't connect with and love forms, nor does one connect or love mind, rather one connects with the Self, the Self of one's own and one's beloved.
 All love is for the sake of one's Self, and the Oneness one realizes in the Self of the beloved.
-He then asserts that this knowledge of the Self, the Self, the Brahman is what makes one immortal, the connection immortal.
-All longing is the longing for the Self, because Self is the true, the immortal, the real and the infinite bliss.
+He then asserts that this knowledge of the Self, the Self, and Brahman is what makes one immortal, and the connection is also immortal.
+All longing is the longing for the Self, as the Self represents the true, the immortal, the real, and infinite bliss.